 Carreon was a standout athlete at Colton Union High School, competing in football and basketball in addition to catching for the baseball team.
 As a senior in 1956, he was the captain of the baseball team and was named All-Conference catcher.
 After graduating from high school in 1956, Carreon played with the semipro Colton Lumbermen and worked for a local honey company.
 He also gained some experience playing for a semipro outfit in Bandon, Oregon, named the Millers.
 While playing for the Millers, he worked as a lumberman in Bandon.

 While playing for the Lumbermen in June 1956, Carreon drew the attention of a pair of scouts for the Chicago White Sox, Hollis Thurston and Doc Bennett.
-They signed Cam for the White Sox and he played for in Holdridge of the Class D Nebraska State League, the equivalent at the time of a rookie league.
-He finished the season and spent the next year with Duluth-Superior of the Class C Northern League.
-He then moved up to Colorado Springs of the Class A Western League in 1958.
-His performance that season drew the attention of the Chicago press, and a Chicago Sun-Times article quoted scout Jack Sheehan as saying he believed Carreon was the “most powerful fellow of all” of a group of White Sox farmhands that included Norm Cash, Johnny Callison, and Don Mincher.
-Carreon validated Sheehan's praise by hitting .342 for Colorado Springs.
+They signed Cam for the White Sox and he finished out the year in Holdredge of the Class D Nebraska State League, the equivalent at the time of a rookie league.
+His first full season of professional baseball came with Duluth-Superior of the Class C Northern League.
+He played at Duluth-Superior for two seasons and moved up to Colorado Springs of the Class-A Western League in 1958.
+His performance that season drew the attention of the Chicago press, and a Chicago Sun-Times article quoted scout Jack Sheehan as saying he believed Carreon was the “most powerful fellow of all” of a group of White Sox farmhands that included Norm Cash, Johnny Callison, and Don Mincher.1 Carreon validated Sheehan's praise by hitting .342 for Colorado Springs.